8 Types of Patio Doors Used for House ,Villa, Hotel Projects

 On the downside, they are very expensive and must be consulted with professionals as they cause structural changes when installed.
 They are also high-maintenance.
 Nevertheless, if you want a high-appeal patio door, this is a formidable choice for a patio door.

-8. Dutch patio doors
+8. Dutch Patio Doors

 This one is akin to French patio doors because it is also composed of two hinged panels.
 The main difference, however, is that French doors part vertically while Dutch doors part horizontally.
 Hence, you can get an unobstructed top or bottom view at a time or get a full one once you swing both panels open.